Magnet Fishing Laws: A State-by-State Guide

-At the federal level, several laws may impact magnet fishing:
+At the federal level, three laws matter most:

 Alabama: In Alabama, there are no specific laws prohibiting magnet fishing, but general rules regarding trespassing and removing property from waterways must be followed; historical artifacts are defined as archaeological objects over 100 years old, and it is prohibited to remove artifacts from state waters.
 Learn where to magnet fish in Alabama.